inkandswitch/livebook/README.md

 When we share our notebook with a client, researcher, or other colleague who is not a heavy IPython/Jupyter user, we typically send them static HTML or a PDF.
 But this doesn't invite them into the story, because they cannot freely tinker with the results without setting up their own Python environment.

-By uploading a notebook to Livebook, you can share it with a colleague in a format that allows them to play with the code or edit the prose without installing anything.
+By uploading a notebook to Livebook, you can share it in a format that allows them to play with the code or edit the prose without installing anything.
 When your colleagues can interact with your data stories, your narrative becomes bidirectional.

 _Livebook is an experiment, not for production use.
 We hope it will demonstrate some ideas and perhaps inform future possibilities for the Jupyter project._